Eco-Flow/synteny/README.md

 Prerequistites : A browser (Ideally, Chrome or Firefox \[tested\]) and a Github account.

+Optional: Add a PDF viewer extension in Gitpod.
+Go to Extensions on left hand side, and install `vscode.pdf`.

 The simplest way to run the pipeline is to use Gitpod.
 This is a free (up to 50 hours a month) cloud environment, which has been loaded with all the tools you need.

 Simply click this link: https://gitpod.io/#https://github.com/chriswyatt1/jcvi-nextflow